databrary/design/ridir-16/narrative.md

 Researchers share interpretations of distilled, not raw data, almost exclusively through publications and presentations.
 The path from raw data to findings to conclusions can rarely be traced or validated by others, nor can other researchers easily pose new questions that build on the same raw materials.

-#### The growth and potential of video as data
+#### The growth of video as data

+Developmental researchers have always recognized the power of visual media to capture the richness and complexity of children’s behavior [@adolph_observer_2016].
+As video replaced film as the recording medium, and with the advent of increasingly cheap and easy-to-use video technologies, video has become the backbone of most developmental research programs.
 Video and audio recordings constitute the raw materials of research for hundreds, perhaps thousands of scientists who study learning and development.
-One hundred of the 259 respondents to a recent survey of developmental scientists [@gilmore_video_2016] report collecting more than 5 hours of video per week [@gilmore_video_2016].
+More than 100 of the 259 respondents to a recent survey of developmental scientists [@gilmore_video_2016] report collecting more than 5 hours of video per week [@gilmore_video_2016] in their labs.
 The scale of some large collaborative projects is even larger.
 The Measures of Effective Teaching Project [@met_project], funded by the Gates Foundation, generated more than 1,000 videos from 3,000 K-12 classrooms over a 3-year period, covering core subjects such as mathematics and language arts from multiple camera angles.
 The data, constituting tens of terabytes of storage, are hosted at the University of Michigan [@met_data_icspr] and streamed to registered viewers across the country.
 The NSF-funded HomeBank project [@homebank], affiliated with the TalkBank/CHILDES archive [@talkbank_site], is collecting and sharing hundreds of hours of naturalistic audio recordings of children's speech, some of which will be accompanied by video.
-The Autism and Beyond Project at Duke University [@autism_beyond] has deployed an iPhone application that will collect video images of children's facial expressions in order to evaluate the feasibility of using computer vision techniques to screen children in their homes for developmental disorders and risk of mental illness.
+The Autism and Beyond Project at Duke University [@autism_beyond] has deployed an iPhone application that will collect video images of children's facial expressions to evaluate the feasibility of using computer vision techniques to screen children in their homes for developmental disorders and risk of mental illness.
-The widespread availability of low-cost, high resolution cameras has made video a large and rapidly growing source of information about human behavior.
+The widespread availability of low-cost, high-resolution cameras has made video a large and rapidly growing source of information about human behavior.

 #### Video enables behavioral science research, but poses special challenges

 Video documents the interactions between people and their environment unlike any other form of measurement.
 Video records what people say and what they do.
 It captures when, where, and how they look, gesture, move, and communicate, and how their looking, gesturing, moving, and communicating correspond to what others are doing.
-Because of these characteristics, video -- and before that, film -- has a long history in the study of learning and development [@goldman_video_2014, @curtis_tangible_2011].
+Because of these characteristics, video--and before that, film-- has a long history in the study of learning and development [@goldman_video_2014; @curtis_tangible_2011; @adolph_observer_2016].
 Video closely mimics the visual and auditory experiences of live human observers, so recordings collected by one person for a particular purpose may be readily understood by another person and reused for a different purpose.
 Capitalizing on the unique potential of large-scale video data collections, however, requires overcoming a set of challenges associated with sharing video data.

 **Videos contain personally identifiable information; this poses problems for the protection of participant privacy**.

+For many years, policies have existed for sharing de-identified text-based data that if disclosed would pose risks to participants or violate their privacy [@NIH_HIPAA].
-Policies exist for sharing de-identified text-based data, but video contains easily identifiable information: faces, voices, spoken names, interiors of homes and classrooms, and so on.
-Removing identifiable information from video severely diminishes its value for reuse and puts additional burdens on researchers.
+Video contains easily identifiable information: faces, voices, spoken names, interiors of homes and classrooms, and removing identifiable information from video severely diminishes its value for reuse and puts additional burdens and costs on researchers.
 Therefore, video sharing requires policies that protect the privacy of research participants while preserving the integrity of raw video for reuse by others (see pp. X-X).

 **Large file sizes and diverse formats present technical challenges**.
 Video files are large (one hour of HD video can consume 10 GB of storage) and come in varied formats (from cell phones to high-speed video).
 Many studies require multiple camera views to capture desired behaviors from different angles.
 The cameras and other data streams must be synchronized for detailed analysis.
-Thus, sharing videos requires substantial storage capacity and significant computational resources for transcoding videos into common formats that can be preserved over the long term and for synchronizing multiple streams.
+Thus, sharing videos requires substantial storage capacity and significant computational resources for transcoding videos into common formats that can be preserved over the long term and for synchronizing multiple data streams.

 **Video sharing poses practical challenges of data management**.
 Researchers report lacking time to find, label, clean, organize, and copy their files into formats that can be used and understood by others [@ascoli_ups_2006].
-Most lack training or expertise in standard practices of data curation [@gordon_researcher-library_2015].
+Most researchers lack training and expertise in standard practices of data curation [@gordon_researcher-library_2015].
 Study designs and lab data management practices vary.
 Few researchers reliably or reproducibly document workflows or data provenance.
-Video requires minimal metadata to be useful beyond information about participants' data sharing preferences.
+Video requires minimal metadata to be useful with the exception of participants' data sharing preferences.
 When researchers do share, standard practice involves organizing data after a project is finished, perhaps when a paper goes to press.
-This "preparing for sharing" after the fact presents a difficult and unrewarding chore for investigators and makes curating datasets a challenge for repositories [@gordon_researcher-library_2015].
+This "preparing for sharing" after the fact presents a difficult and unrewarding chore for investigators, one that often exceeds the incremental cost and reasonable time frame contemplated under NSF's Data Sharing Policy [@nsf_data_sharing].
+It also makes curating datasets a challenge for repositories [@gordon_researcher-library_2015].

 **Technical and practical challenges involved in extracting behavioral patterns from videos present barriers**.
-Videos contain rich and diverse information that requires time consuming work by human observers to extract.
+Videos contain rich and diverse information that requires time-consuming work by human observers to extract.
 Researchers capture patterns in video by using paper and pencil or computerized coding software that helps translate observations into ideas and numbers.
-In principle, human-applied transcripts, annotations, and codes could be built on by other researchers, and in some cases, make the contents of videos searchable by others.
+In principle, human-applied codes could be built upon by other researchers.
-In practice, software coding tools employ largely incompatible data formats.
+In practice, video-coding tools employ largely incompatible data formats.
 The coding files are rarely and not easily shared with other researchers outside the original team.
 Researchers focus on different questions from varied theoretical perspectives and lack consensus on conceptual ontologies.
 As a result, the hard-won, expensive-to-acquire human insights about research videos remain hidden to scientists outside the original investigative team.